Transgender voice surgery: Cricothyroid approximation

 Cricothyroid approximation (CTA) is a surgical procedure that aims to increase vocal pitch by tensing and elongating the vocal folds.
 This is achieved by suturing or securing the cricoid cartilage closer to the thyroid cartilage, causing the cricoid to shift backward and upward while the thyroid moves forward and downward.
 This manipulation mimics the contraction of the cricothyroid muscle, which naturally tenses and elongates the vocal folds, resulting in a higher pitch.

 However, this procedure often results in patients being locked into falsetto, and outcomes may deteriorate over time.
 Additionally, patients frequently lose the ability to use their cricothyroid muscle following surgery.
 Due to these limitations and associated complications, fewer clinicians perform CTA today.

+A variation of CTA known as cricothyroid approximation and subluxation (CTAS) additionally subluxes the cricothyroid joint, allowing the vocal folds to be stretched and tensioned further to increase pitch.

 Wendler glottoplasty

 Wendler glottoplasty is currently the most commonly performed voice feminization surgery.
 This procedure raises vocal pitch by shortening the vibrating length of the vocal folds.
 The anterior portion of the vocal folds is surgically removed, and the remaining edges are sutured together to form a nonvibrating anterior web, effectively reducing the vibrating length and thus increasing pitch.

 A variation known as Laser Reduction Glottoplasty involves vaporizing the anterior part of the vocal folds using a carbon dioxide laser.
 The vocal folds are then tensed with sutures, causing an increase in pitch.

+Wendler glottoplasty and VFSRAC do not change vocal tract length, as they modify the vocal folds rather than the supraglottic vocal tract.
+Therefore, these procedures do not directly change vocal resonance.
+Studies of Wendler glottoplasty have found that formant frequencies remain close to male values after surgery because shortening the vocal folds does not alter the supraglottic air column.

 An additional variant called Vocal Fold Shortening with Retrodisplacement of the Anterior Commissure (VFSRAC), developed by Hyung-Tae Kim in Seoul, South Korea, involves suturing the glottic web downward in the larynx during surgery.
 This technique provides further tensioning of the vocal cords and helps preserve the funnel shape of the larynx.

+VFSRAC is essentially a slight variation of Wendler glottoplasty.
+Both procedures intentionally create an anterior glottic web to shorten the vibrating part of the vocal folds, while VFSRAC additionally tightens the shortened folds with sutures.
+Since an anterior glottic web is not part of normal vocal-fold anatomy, the procedure is closer to creating an abnormal vocal-fold structure than recreating normal female vocal folds.

+VFSRAC has been criticized for exaggerated marketing, particularly claims that present it as fundamentally different from Wendler glottoplasty despite being only a slight variation of the same basic technique.

+Wendler glottoplasty and related web-forming procedures intentionally leave an anterior glottic web after healing.
+This web is a surgically created alteration of the native glottic anatomy rather than a normal anatomical structure; anterior glottic webs are otherwise classified as congenital or acquired, with acquired webs including iatrogenic webs resulting from surgery or other laryngeal injury.